ajwdewit/pcse/doc/pcse_intro.rst

 Limitations of PCSE
 ===================

-PCSE als has its limitations, in fact there are several:
+PCSE also has its limitations, in fact there are several:

 * Speed: flexibility comes a at a price; PCSE is considerably slower than equivalent models written in FORTRAN or another compiled language.